-The Lower Manhattan Development Corporation (LMDC) has prepared the following Partial Action Plan with regard to the \$2 billion federal grant for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
-LMDC has received additional funding through a \$783 million grant from HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center.
-This plan details the proposed expenditure of up to \$65,259,894.74 to fund the items listed below.
-Of this proposed funding, \$64,259,894.74 will be taken from the remaining amounts from the \$2.78 billion allocation.
-An additional \$1,000,000.00 in program income is proposed in this Partial Action Plan to be allocated to the World Trade Center Memorial Foundation.
-This funding will not be taken from the remaining Community Development Block Grant funding.
-An overview of the proposed funding is as follows:
+The Lower Manhattan Development Corporation (LMDC) has prepared the following Amended Partial Action Plan with regard to the \$2 billion federal grant for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
+LMDC received additional funding through a \$783 million grant from HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center.
+The approved Partial Action Plan 8 detailed the proposed expenditure of up to \$65,259,894.74.
+Of this proposed funding, \$64,259,894.74 was allocated from the remaining amounts from the \$2.78 billion allocation, and an additional \$1,000,000.00 from program income (not from the \$2.78 billion allocation) to be allocated to the World Trade Center Memorial Foundation.
+This amended Partial Action Plan details the proposed expenditure of an additional \$41,900,000.00 for activities related to the World Trade Center Memorial and Cultural Program (detailed below), an additional \$500,000.00 for the River to River Festival 2005, and an additional \$2,231,578.95 for planning and administration, totaling \$44,631,578.95.
+The total amount allocated for this Partial Action Plan with amendments is \$108,891,473.69 from the remaining amounts from the \$2.78 billion allocation to fund the following items:

-1. World Trade Center Memorial and Cultural Program: 1A.
+- World Trade Center Memorial and Cultural Program: 1A.
 World Trade Center Memorial and Memorial Center; 1B.
-World Trade Center Memorial Foundation; 1C.
-World Trade Center Performing Arts Center; 1D.
-World Trade Center Museum Complex 2 Tuibuta in Liabt
+World Trade Center Memorial Foundation; - 1C.
+World Trade Center Performing Arts Center; - 1D.
+World Trade Center Museum Complex - 2.
+Lower Manhattan Tourism River to River Festival 2005 - 3.
+Planning and Administration